Past Airliners Conventions

 2000 – Phoenix, Arizona.
 Marriott’s Camelback Inn

 For the third year in a row, the convention returned to a previous convention city.
-Like the Seattle shows, the beautiful Camelback Inn got the nod for a return visit.
-A Martin 4-0-4 visit had to be cancelled at the last minute due to technical problems between the operator and the FAA.
-But there was still plenty to do with Tucson, Phoenix aviation, and Sky Harbor Airport bus tours.
+The beautiful Camelback Inn got the nod for a return visit, hosted by Alan Merkle.
+A Martin 4-0-4 visit had to be canceled at the last minute due to technical problems between the operator and the FAA; but there was still plenty to do with Tucson, Phoenix aviation, and Sky Harbor Airport bus tours.
 A grand buffet breakfast in the hotel’s dining room was included in the registration fee.

 2001 – Miami, Florida, Radisson Mart Plaza Hotel

 Airliners International celebrated its 25th anniversary in Miami.
 It was a return visit to the land of palm trees after a 20-year absence.
+Convention co-hosts were Don and Linda Levine and Bill Demarest.
 Ramp tours of Miami, Ft.
 Lauderdale, and Opa Locka airports filled the schedule.
 The FAA opened its doors to registrants and Chalk’s Ocean Airways once again provided scenic flights.
 Judge A. Jay Cristol was selected to address the Saturday night banquet.
-Cristol had presided over many high profile bankruptcy cases including Arrow Air and Pan American Airways.
+Cristol had presided over many high-profile bankruptcy cases including Arrow Air and Pan American Airways.
 In fact, the reorganized Pan Am plan was so well received by the new company that its first new aircraft, a Boeing 727-200, was named the Clipper A. Jay Cristol.

 2002 – Houston, Texas, Sheraton North Houston Intercontinental Airport